Freddie Freeman Player Props: Dodgers vs. Phillies

-On Friday, Freddie Freeman (.333 batting average in his past 10 games, with three doubles, two home runs, four walks and nine RBI) and the Los Angeles Dodgers play the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
-First pitch is at 7:05 PM ET.
+Freddie Freeman -- 2-for-5 with a double, a home run and an RBI in his most recent game -- will be in action for the Los Angeles Dodgers versus the Philadelphia Phillies, with Aaron Nola on the mound, on June 10 at 4:05 PM ET.

-He racked up two hits (going 2-for-2 with two RBI) in his most recent appearance against the Reds.
+He racked up two extra-base hits in his last appearance (2-for-5 with a double, a home run and an RBI) against the Phillies.

 Freddie Freeman Game Info & Props vs. the Phillies